deadc0de6/dotdrop/CONTRIBUTING.md

 * profile `(dyn)variables` > any other `(dyn)variables`
 * profile `(dyn)variables` > profile's included `(dyn)variables`
 * imported `variables`/`dynvariables` > `(dyn)variables`
-* actions using variables are resolved at runtime (when action is executed) and not when loading the config
+* actions/transformations  using variables are resolved at runtime (when action/transformation is executed) and not when loading the config

 # Testing